Kathleen Whyte: Commissioned work

-Although honoured for her contribution to education, it is her own distinctive work for which she is best known.
-Throughout her career she has had many prestigious commissions, including her very well known ecclesiastical work.
+She is known for her own work, even though she has been honored for her work in education.
+She has worked on various important projects throughout her career, including her church work.
 Many of these were pulpit falls and communion cloths undertaken for the Church of Scotland, depicting simple, elegantly stylised religious imagery.

 However, her commissions were not limited to those for the church.
 In 1966 she was commissioned, by the Tay Road Bridge Joint Board, through the Scottish Craft Centre, to embroider a stole as a gift for Queen Elizabeth the Queen Mother.
 The stole was to be presented to the Queen Mother to commemorate her opening the Tay Road Bridge.
 This inspired Kathleen to create a design incorporating pearls from the River Tay.
 These were supplied by a jeweller in Perth, pierced for sewing, and ranging in size from tiny seeds to 9.5 mm in diameter.
 The Tay Bridge Stole was worn by Her Majesty and was exhibited at the "Skill" exhibition staged by the Institute of Directors, The Craft Centre of Great Britain and the Scottish Craft Centre in 1968.
 It was shown again in 1987 in a retrospective exhibition of her work, organised by the Scottish Branch of the Embroiders' Guild and held in the Edinburgh College of Art.

 Kathleen's book Design in Embroidery was published in 1982 and Kathleen Whyte Embroiderer, her biography written by Liz Arthur, was published in 1989.

 The work of Kathleen Whyte was featured in "A Scottish Celebration", a touring exhibition of contemporary textiles to mark the centenary of the foundation of the Embroiderers' Guild, which opened at Aberdeen Art Gallery in October 2006.
 Examples of her work can be found in the Royal Scottish Museum, the Victoria and Albert Museum, many churches, and in other public and private collections.